FreudDolce/CTTCR/readme.md

 - The CATCR-G was trained via `e2t_Generator.py`
 - Note, in the training of RCMT and CATCR-G, a pretrained epitope encoder is recommonded.
 Our pretrained models were provided in the `model` folder, or you can train the encoder from beginning.
 - The demo for CATCR-D is `D_test.py`, and demo for CATCR-G is `BeamSearch.py`

+# Demo

+- We provide the demo data in '', entire data in '', and model in ''
+- To run the `D_test.py` and `BeamSearch.py` for test, you can download the demodata and model files and replace the corresponding folder in the CTTCR folder, and run the two files.